Lithuania in the Eurovision Song Contest 2016: Format

 The Lithuanian broadcaster overhauled the format of the national final from that of previous years.
 For the 2016 competition, entries initially competed in two different subgroups: artists that entered without a song and artists that entered with a song.
-Artists that entered with a song were higher in number (16) and therefore two shows consisting of eight entries each were held on 9 and 16 January resulting in the elimination of six entries all together.
-The remaining 10 entries participated in an additional two shows on 30 January and 13 February where first two and then three of the entries were eliminated, leaving five entries remaining in the group.
+Artists that entered with a song were higher in number (16), and therefore two shows consisting of eight entries each were held on 9 and 16 January, resulting in the elimination of six entries all together.
+The remaining 10 entries participated in an additional two shows on 30 January and 13 February, where first two, and then three of the entries were eliminated, leaving five entries remaining in the group.
 The remaining 12 artists applied without a song and were matched with songs that LRT received during the submission period.
-An initial show was organised for this subgroup on 30 January resulting in the elimination of two entries.
-The remaining 10 entries in this group participated in an additional two shows on 6 and 20 February where first two and then three of the entries were eliminated, leaving five entries remaining in the group.
+An initial show was organised for this subgroup on 30 January, resulting in the elimination of two entries.
+The remaining 10 entries in this group participated in an additional two shows on 6 and 20 February, where first two, and then three, of the entries were eliminated, leaving five entries remaining in the group.
 During the eighth show, the remaining five entries from each group participated together for the first time and the bottom two entries were eliminated, while the remaining eight entries advanced to the competition's semi-final.
 In the semi-final, an additional two entries were eliminated and the top six proceeded to the final.
 In the final, the winner was selected from the remaining six entries.

 The results of each of the 10 shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first eight shows, the jury votes consisted of a combination of a Lithuanian jury panel consisting of four members and an international jury panel consisting of three members.
-For the semi-final, the jury votes were determined by a five-member Lithuanian panel only.
-In the final, a six-member Lithuanian panel and a three-member international panel voted.
+During the first eight shows and the final, the jury votes consisted of a combination of a Lithuanian jury panel and an international jury panel.
+For the semi-final, the jury votes were determined by a Lithuanian panel only.
 The public could vote through telephone and SMS voting.
 Initially, ties in all shows but the final were to be decided in favour of the entry that received the most votes from the public, however, during some shows, ties were decided in favour of the entry that received the most points from the jury, while in the final, a tie would be decided in favour of the entry that was awarded the most points by the jury.